IvanDLar/MOVU-Docs/wiki/User Stories.md

 ---

-## **US41 - Forms Search**
+## **US41 - Displaying the available financing plans submitted by the car retailer**

-**As a** user **I want** guidance during my car search **To be able** to avoid the filters that can result confusing for user that lack car knowledge.
+As a user/buyer I want to be able to see which financing and insurance plans are available to me.

 **Validation:**

-- VA411 - In the Landing Page, the app will have a section "Search Guide" that once clicked it will ask the user various questions regarding the car being looked.
-(Front Page Results)
+- VA411 - A list of different insurance options with the price of each of the options will be displayed in the car details page.

-- VA412 - The answers of the user will be sent to the DB through an API (Front Page Results)
+- CD - Car Details

-- VA000 - The DB should return the list of cars that allign to the filter back to the Webpage (Front Page Results)
+-VA412 - A list of different financing options with the price of each of the options will be displayed in the car details page.

-- VA413 - The cars with that filter should be displayed to the user.
-(Front Page Results)
+- CD - Car Details

-**Priority**: Low
+**Priority:** Medium

-**Estimate**: 1 week
+**Estimate:** 1 week

 **Classification:** Must Have